Linsmar7/MiniKrakenBOT/README.md

 # MiniKrakenBOT
-Discord BOT made with Python!
+Discord BOT made with Javascript!
 Some cool commands